Citadel

 | Leffe evening | The route is becoming a one-night stay or slower late day. | Make beer replace the core Meuse axis. |

-| Cave or river activity | The reader has time for one gateway texture. | Add it automatically to every Brussels rail day. |
+| Cave or river activity | You have time for one activity beyond the central sights. | Add it automatically to every Brussels rail day. |

-| Ardennes handoff | The reader wants a wider regional weekend. | Force deeper Ardennes into Dinant's first-day route. |
+| Continue into the Ardennes | You want a wider regional weekend. | Force deeper Ardennes into Dinant's first-day route. |

 Practical answer